 Again, the church was dissolved during the secularization of Bavaria and portions of it were either auctioned off or destroyed in 1819.

-Not directly on the Romantic Road, it is located in the foothills of the Alps and it’s definitely worth a visit on your way to/from Schloss Neuschwanstein!
-This pilgrimage church is an oval rococo church is a miraculous masterpiece of Bavarian Rococo and is probably the finest in the world!
+Not directly on the Romantic Road, it is located in the foothills of the Alps and it’s definitely worth a quick detour from the Romantic Road either on the way to/from Schloss Neuschwanstein!
+This pilgrimage church is an oval rococo church is a miraculous masterpiece of Bavarian Rococo and is probably the finest in the world and one of the loveliest churches on the Romantic Road!

 There is a legend that tears were seen on a dilapidated wooden figure of the Scourged Saviour that dates back to 1730 which resulted in this church being built.
 And at one point, it is possible that the Bavarian government planned to destroy the church during the secularization between 1802 and 1814.
 Supposedly, protests from local farmers saved the church from what would have been an untimely death.